-I knew I wanted something rustic for my fall tablescape and this project will be perfect for my Thanksgiving table.
+I knew I wanted something rustic for my fall tablescape and these DIY Rustic Wood Chargers will be perfect for my Thanksgiving table.

 From Tim: OK, my friends!
 If you’ve been down in the dumps or simply uninspired to go create, this is the project for you!
 It is SO easy and lends great results; just measure, cut, glue and screw and you can make these fence board chargers.